-This instrument was acknowledged before me on the \\\\\ day of \\\\\, 1995, by Jerry McGuire, City Manager, on behalf of the city of Odessa.
+This instrument was acknowledged before me on the day of , 1995, by Jerry McGuire, City Manager, on behalf of the City of Odessa.

-Notary Public in and for The State of Texas 9.
-U. T. Health Science Center - San Antonio: Acceptance of a Gift of 3.467 Acres of Land in San Antonio, Bexar County, Texas, from the San Antonio Medical Foundation, San Antonio, Texas, to Provide Parking Facilities for the Allied Health/Research Building.--A gift of 3.467 acres of land in San Antonio, Bexar County, Texas, was accepted from the San Antonio Medical Foundation, San Antonio, Texas, to provide parking facilities for the soon to be constructed Allied Health/Research Building at The University of Texas Health Science Center at San Antonio.
+Notary Public in and for The State of Texas U. T. Health Science Center - San Antonio: Request for Authorization to Accept a Gift of Real Estate in San Antonio, Bexar County, Texas, from the San Antonio Medical Foundation, San Antonio, Texas.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Executive Vice Chancellor for Business Affairs, and President Howe that a gift of 3.467 acres of land in San Antonio, Bexar County, Texas, be accepted from the San Antonio Medical Foundation, San Antonio, Texas, to provide parking facilities for the soon to be constructed Allied Health/Research Building at the U. T. Health Science Center - San Antonio.

-At its February 1988 meeting, the U. T. Board of Regents authorized the acceptance of twenty-five acres of land from the San Antonio Medical Foundation for the U. T. Health Science Center - San Antonio which was used as the site of the Robert F. McDermott Clinical Science Building.
+At its February 1988 meeting, the U. T. Board of Regents authorized the acceptance of twenty-five acres of land from the San Antonio Medical Foundation to the U. T. Health Science Center - San Antonio which was used as the site of the Robert F. McDermott Clinical Science Building.
 At that time, the San Antonio Medical Foundation indicated that it would donate up to twenty-five additional acres of land for use by the U. T. Health Science Center - San Antonio at a future date.
-The new Allied Health/Research Building will be constructed on the original twenty-five acre tract of land.
+The new Allied Health/Research Building will be constructed on the original twenty-five acre tract.
 The gift of 3.467 acres of land lies immediately south of the original gift and will be used for additional parking for the research complex.